Blog>Ideas>Inspiring conservatory ideas

 Yes you can, but you’ll need to think about your appliances and their requirements – you’ll need plumbing for a sink and washing machine, dishwasher etc. You’ll also need plenty of power outlets, and potentially mains gas access too.

 You’ll also need to make sure the room is properly heated as you’ll be using it daily all year round.
 None of these are major issues though, and experienced professionals will be able to run them from your main house supply.
-You’ll obviously need to make sure it’s well-ventilated, of course, and if it’s south-facing you’ll want to invest in excellent conservatory blinds too.
+You’ll need to make sure it’s well-ventilated, of course, and if it’s south-facing you’ll want to invest in conservatory blinds too.

 How long will a conservatory last?

-It used to be that a new uPVC conservatory would be guaranteed for just ten years – but with experienced fitters, modern installation methods, high-quality materials and proper maintenance, you can expect your new conservatory to last at least 25 years.
+It used to be that a new uPVC conservatory would be guaranteed for just ten years – but with experienced fitters, modern installation methods, high-quality materials, and proper maintenance, you can expect your new conservatory to last at least 25 years.

 How big should I make my conservatory?